madenu/TaskTrackerSinglePage/task_tracker_3/README.md

 Your deployed app should only be accessible via HTTPS.
 Use Lets Encrypt and certbot.

 ## TODO
+* Note that the only users are from mix seeds.ex
+* Make sure to update the README.md
 * Register users
 * Store passwords with Elixir.Comeonin
 * Use Phoenix.Token for using login and XMLHttpRequest auth